 Stay tuned for Updates and Email Us at firstname.lastname@example.org

 The first Susquehanna River Honor Journey and its events started on May 25th, 2013 and spanned from the North & West sources of its branches, to the mouth of the River at Chesapeake Bay in Havre De Grace, Maryland, and ended on Saturday, June 22, 2013.
-Its purpose is to educate and empower the public to help honor, preserve, support and heal the Susquehanna River, so the river can continue to share its waters with future generations of life.
-Along the River Way and at towns and cities that touch its shores from the Sources to the Sea, there will be continuous Journey events (at different locations and times) of walking, kayaking, canoeing, biking, gatherings, celebrations, river clean-ups, educational rallies, artistic or theatrical performances, art showings, Native American ceremonies, river ceremonies – spiritual, interfaith, and secular…
+Its purpose was to educate and empower the public to help honor, preserve, support and heal the Susquehanna River, so the river can continue to share its waters with future generations of life.
+Along the River Way and at towns and cities that touch its shores from the Sources to the Sea, there was continuous Journey events (at different locations and times) of walking, kayaking, canoeing, biking, gatherings, celebrations, river clean-ups, educational rallies, artistic or theatrical performances, art showings, Native American ceremonies, river ceremonies – spiritual, interfaith, and secular…

 The environmental group American Rivers named the Susquehanna “America’s Most Endangered River for 2005″ because of the excessive pollution it receives.
 The pollution in the Susquehanna river is caused by excess animal manure from farming, agricultural runoff, urban and suburban storm water runoff, raw or inadequately treated sewage, and hazardous industrial waste from past & present mining operations and hydraulic fracking.